imdibu/WBA-Stable-Cake3-Proxy/README.md

 mkdir -p legacy/Project/app/tmp/backend_uploads/bulk_upload_temp
 ```

-__Note:__ For performance related reasons these files need to be created manually.
+__Note:__ For performance related reasons these folders are created manually.
 Checking on every run if these folder are created has
-a bad impact on the performance side.
+an impact on the performance side.

 #### 2.3.2 In order to avoid naming conflict of classes between Cake3 and Cake2 application, some of the classes need to be changed in the config files accordingly: